Plain English Breakdown

 What This Bill Does

-- Creates a state and local matching fund program to help maintain veterans cemeteries.
+- Establishes a state and local matching fund program to help maintain veterans' cemeteries.

 - Requires the Department of Veterans Affairs to match $1 from the state for every $1 contributed locally, up to $250,000 per cemetery each fiscal year.

-- Requires reports on participating cemeteries, total state matches, and fund performance.
+- Requires the department to report on participating cemeteries, state matches, and fund performance.

 Who It Names or Affects

-- Local donors including individuals, veterans’ service organizations, local governments, and private donors
+- Local donors including individuals, veterans’ service organizations, local governments, or private donors

 Terms To Know